 While the majority of enterprises are now adopting Agile and DevOps methods of software development to more quickly release high quality software, their manual testing practices are failing to keep up.
 Simply put, manual testing approaches are too slow, expensive, and error-prone to keep pace today’s modern enterprise due to the excessive amount of involvement needed from humans.

 According to a survey by Gitlab, manual testing is the biggest bottleneck to software development.
 More specifically, the survey found that manual testing hinders development through clunky communication, slow test creation & execution time, and inadequate risk coverage.
-To combat these issues, organizations are embracing automation testing, which is one of the fastest growing sectors in the technology industry.
+To combat these issues, organizations are embracing test automation, which is one of the fastest growing sectors in the technology industry.

 At a high level, automated software testing is faster, less expensive, and provides better risk coverage than manual testing.
 Let’s dive into some benefits in more detail:

-- Automation testing saves money: Once an automated test is created, it can be run over and over again with minimal human intervention—meaning less labor is needed.
+Once an automated test is created, it can be run over and over again with minimal human intervention—meaning less labour is needed.
 Additionally, because automated tests can be run more frequently than manual tests, bugs are found earlier in the development cycle.
 These early bugs are far less expensive to fix than bugs found later in the development cycle.

-- Automation testing reduces risk: Because automated tests are run more rapidly, bugs and security vulnerabilities are found earlier, ensuring organizations remain compliant.
-Additionally, with automation testing, no tradeoff needs to be made between quality and speed: you can test all your critical business processes in a short amount of time.
+Because automated tests are run more rapidly, bugs and security vulnerabilities are found earlier, ensuring organizations remain compliant.
+Additionally, with automation testing, no trade off needs to be made between quality and speed: you can test all your critical business processes in a short amount of time.

 Learn more: Top 10 Benefits of Automation Testing